Bev Perdue: Hurricane Irene

-Gov. Perdue issued the following statement regarding the final recommendations approved by the Governor's Task Force on Eugenics Compensation:
+Governor's Task Force on Eugenics Compensation

-"Thank you to the devoted members of this task force for months of diligent, careful and thoughtful work to address one of the most difficult and emotionally wrenching issues in our state's history.

-While no amount of money will ever make up for the fact that government officials deprived North Carolinians, mostly women, of the possibility of having children—and officials did so, in most cases, without the victims' consent or against their will—we must do something.
+In response to the findings of the Governor's Task Force on Eugenics Compensation, Perdue said "While no amount of money will ever make up for the fact that government officials deprived North Carolinians, mostly women, of the possibility of having children—and officials did so, in most cases, without the victims' consent or against their will—we must do something.
 I support the task force's compensation proposal.
 I also agree that we should establish a permanent exhibit so that this shameful period is never forgotten.
 I look forward to reviewing the details of the task force's recommendations."

 North Carolina's Republican controlled Senate removed such compensation for sterilization victims from the state's budget that the General Assembly passed after overriding the Governor's veto.